maikkundev/soft-tech-project-2024/README.md

 PS <PROJECT_PATH>\.venv\Scripts\Activate.ps1
 ```

+#### Installing the Required Libraries

-2. Install the necessary Python libraries that are included in the `requirements.txt` file using your preferred package manager:
+Install the necessary Python libraries that are included in the `requirements.txt` file using your preferred package manager:

 ```bash
 pip3 install -r requirements.txt
 ```

+#### Running the App

-3. Run app via the `streamlit` command:
+Run app via the `streamlit` command:

 ```bash
 streamlit run ./web/Info.py